-Here you’ll find what I think are relevant to highlight to make your experience driving in Cyprus as a tourist or ex-pat as easy as possible.
+Here you’ll find what I think is relevant to highlight to make your experience driving in Cyprus as a tourist or ex-pat as easy as possible.

 Traffic in Cyprus is left-hand traffic, so if you are used to driving in left-hand traffic I would suggest that you move to the next point.
-However, if you’re not used to driving in the left hand side of the road, I can offer you some comfort.
+However, if you’re not used to driving on the left-hand side of the road, I can offer you some comfort.

-And… Unless you want to be the subject of a good laugh, think for an extra second before you approach the drivers seat – It is after all in the opposite side of the car.
+And… Unless you want to be the subject of a good laugh, think for an extra second before you approach the driver’s seat – It is after all on the opposite side of the car.

 The driving regulations in Cyprus are pretty much like in any other European country.
 Having lived in Cyprus since April 2012 I have yet to discover any regulations besides the ones mentioned in this article that are significantly different than in most other civilised countries.